awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 3. Select **Edit template in designer** then **View in Designer**
 ![Images/Edit_template_man_role.png](/Cost/300_Optimization_Data_Collection/Images/Edit_template_man_role.png)

 4. Copy the IAM permission code from the module section above.
-In Designer in the template section past the code just above the output section.
+In Designer in the template section paste the code at the bottom.
    Click the Upload button in the top corner.
 ![Images/Update_man_role_design.png](/Cost/300_Optimization_Data_Collection/Images/Update_man_role_design.png)

 5. Click Next and keep everything to default till deployed
+{{% /expand%}}

+{{%expand "How to Update IAM Policies in OptimizationDataRoleStack" %}}
-### How to Update Role OptimizationDataRoleStack
+### How to Update IAM Policies in OptimizationDataRoleStack
-The IAM Roles created in the previous section need to be updated with the relevant permissions.
+The IAM Roles created in the previous section stack set need to be updated with the relevant permission.

 Depending on the module, you will need to add the permissions to either the management role or the role created in the stack set.
 In the pre-made modules this will be specified.